xavier-tobin/PatternAnnotatedString/README.md

 # Basic usage

-The library has a very simple API and in most cases you generate a styled `AnnotatedString` with just a few lines of code.
+The library has a very simple API and in most cases you can generate a styled `AnnotatedString` with just a few lines of code.
 All you have to do is:

 1. Create PatternAnnotation/s that map patterns to text styles: